 - Oral cancer

 Watch this short 2 1/2 minute video and learn how your mouth contains clues about what is going on in the rest of your body:

 Patients are benefitting from increased longevity and vitality and are rethinking how to choose a dentist who thinks about oral and overall health.

 Find a Dentist Aware of the Mouth-Body Connection

 Not all dentists are aware of the oral-systemic health connection!
 A dentist aware of oral-systemic health dentistry is dedicated to continuing education and advanced research, like Dr. Madhuri Vanama in Issaquah.

 Multiple organizations teach dentists to recognize these harmful mouth issues, including the Kois Center and The Wellness Dentistry Network, of which Dr. Vanama is a member of both.
 These groups encourage dentists to embrace oral systemic health and to collaborate with medical doctors for better patient health.

 Learn More About Oral Systemic Health

 Stay tuned for future posts by Dr. Vanama (and our articles in the Issaquah Highlands Connections magazine) where she further explains the mouth-body connection, including how oral inflammation affects overall health and what symptoms to look out for.
-You may be surprised how your dentist can help you achieve total body wellness!
+You may be surprised by how your dentist can help you achieve total body wellness!

-Were you shocked to learn about the connections between oral health and whole body health?
+Were you shocked to learn about the connections between oral health and whole-body health?
 Share this information with your family and friends.
 It could save a life!